zacharycohn/zacharycohn.github.io/_posts/2012-01-2-Internet-Freedom-Bus-Tour-Day-2-Kansas-City.md

 Other great quotes from the night:

-""We are products of our access [to the internet.]""

-""When this country got started it was one big entrepreneurial adventure, and it's worked out pretty well so far.""

-After the amazing dinner provided by Kauffman (they gave us ribs and BBQ from the three best Ribs places in town... then told us to decide which one was best!) and the great panel, we headed out to a mixer at a bar called Sno and Co, where they serve boozie smoothies.
+""We are products of our access [to the internet.]"""When this country got started it was one big entrepreneurial adventure, and it's worked out pretty well so far."After the amazing dinner provided by Kauffman (they gave us ribs and BBQ from the three best Ribs places in town... then told us to decide which one was best!) and the great panel, we headed out to a mixer at a bar called Sno and Co, where they serve boozie smoothies.

 We had a fascinating discussion on minority founders and how, in one founder's eyes, the startup community is color-blind.